 - Junior to Hugh Saunders in a £2million claim relating to the defective design of a new £4million private residence;

-Ian has also settled pleadings in a range of matters, including actions against solicitors, surveyors, and financial practitioners, and regularly appears in his own right in hearings in the High Court and County Court and trials in the County Court.
+Ian has also settled pleadings in a range of matters, including actions against solicitors, construction professionals, and financial practitioners, and regularly appears in his own right in hearings in the High Court and County Court and trials in the County Court.

 Given Ian’s background – he originally trained and worked as a journalist before spending five years at Liberty, the human rights organisation, in senior media and campaigns roles – he also has a strong interest in public law, and was recently involved in the filing of an application, engaging (inter alia) Article 5 of the European Convention on Human Rights (the right to liberty and security), to the European Court of Human Rights in Strasbourg.

 During pupillage, meanwhile, Ian assisted in a variety of domestic and international disputes, including: